indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 ## Configuring SSH

-SSH is pretty much the standard when it comes to open a communication channel with a server.
+SSH is pretty much the standard when it comes to opening a secure communication channel with a server.
 I'll assume you know how to set it up.

 There has been a recent debate on whether it is [a bad idea](http://www.adayinthelifeof.nl/2012/03/12/why-putting-ssh-on-another-port-than-22-is-bad-idea) or